Vei1x/Sharify/README.md

 1. Registration system
 2. Filter and search function
 3. Database use
+4. Managing list of products
-4. Simple UI for best UX
+5. Simple UI for best UX

+## Main features: